SovunhVoeu/Sovunh-Voeu-Project-1-Sprint-1/README.txt

 Libraries used: os, Path, google.generativeai

+The changes that I have made to settle over the prompt given over the others is I gave a more indepth job description so that the format would look more professional.

 The job description I had chose to go with was: Application Developer from the JSON "The job description of the job I want to apply for:
 Links Technology Solutions is looking for a Software Developer to join their team!